isaacwashere/angular-todoApp/README.md

 # TodoApp
-This is a simple Todo App using Angular Framework
+This is a simple Todo App using the Angular Framework

 ## How to Run